How To Install A Centered Zipper | Madam Sew

-Iron your seam allowance open.
+Next step is to iron your seam allowance open.

-Now you have 2 different options:
+Now you have 2 different options to choose from:

 With a glue stick, you can stick your zipper to the seam.
 Apply glue on each side of the zipper tape and carefully place, face down, on top of your seam.
 The zipper coil lines up perfectly down the center of the seam.
 Press firmly, and let the glue set for a couple of minutes.

 You can also use double sided fusible webbing or seam tape to stick the zipper onto the seam.
-To use webbing, cut pieces approximately the length of your zipper and place along either side of the seam allowance (not too close to the seam itself...I'd even say closer to the edge of the seam allowance as shown below).
+To use webbing, cut pieces approximately the length of your zipper and place along either side of the seam allowance (not too close to the seam itself,I'd even say closer to the edge of the seam allowance as shown below).

 Lay your zipper straight and centered (carefully so as not to move the webbing).
-And fuse it down with your iron...slowly (but not too slowly...wouldn't want to melt any zipper teeth)!
+And fuse it down with your iron slowly (but not too slowly,wouldn't want to melt any zipper teeth)!

 Place your zipper foot on your machine.
-I’m using the adjustable zipper foot that comes with the MadamSew 32 PCS Ultimate Presser Foot Set.
+I’m using the adjustable zipper foot that also comes with the MadamSew 32 PCS Ultimate Presser Foot Set.
 Number 20 in the set.
 You can adjust the position of this foot easily and stitch on the left or right side of the foot, which is great if your machine doesn’t have that many needle positions like mine.

 The adjustable zipper foot is a screw-on foot so you need to remove your presser foot holder and the snap on foot of your machine to screw this foot onto your machine.
 Adjust the position of the foot with the orange thumb screw in the back.